How To Become A Dermatologist: A Step-by-Step Guide

 The first step to learning how to become a dermatologist is understanding the type and sheer amount of schooling involved.
 Just like any other medical doctor, a prospective dermatologist must go through undergrad, medical school, and, finally, residency to obtain their medical license.

-If medical school is not something you are interested in, a career as a dermatology nurse practitioner might appeal to you.
+If medical school is not something you are interested in, a career as a dermatology nurse practiti might appeal to you.
 Nurse practitioners still need to obtain a Bachelor's in Nursing and complete a two- or four-year nursing practitioner program.
-But many people considering how to become a dermatologist ultimately find their calling in this career path.
+But many people considering how to become a dermatologist ultimately find their calling in this career path. oner

 Undergrad